 After the Conquest, Saxon aristocrats were killed or driven off their lands, which were handed over to Norman barons.
 While 90+ percent of the population—the peasants—continued to speak English, their fancy new lords spoke French.
 For 300 years after the Battle of Hastings, French was the language of England’s kings and courtiers, landowners and officials.
 Latin was also a major player, serving as the language of diplomacy, philosophy, and theology.
 Where written language was concerned, English came in a distant third.

-This helps explain why most manuscripts created in England after the Norman Conquest, such as the St. Albans Psalter on view in Canterbury and St. Albans: Treasures from Church and Cloister, are written not in English, but in French and Latin.
+This helps explain why most manuscripts created in England after the Norman Conquest, such as the St. Albans Psalter (which was featured in the exhibition Canterbury and St. Albans: Treasures from Church and Cloister), are written not in English, but in French and Latin.

 Precisely because French was the language of prestige and power, it’s no surprise that the Saxons soaked up some 10,000 loans: air, beauty, color, feast, flower, soil, story.
 Many of the new words reflect the elite status of the Normans: duke, countess, noble, baron, throne.
 Also notably: servant.